abdullah-a8/COSMOS-React/README.md

     - Click **Generate Draft Reply**.
 7.  **Edit & Send**: Review the generated draft in the text area.
 Make any necessary edits, then click **Send Reply**.
 The email will be sent using your Gmail account, and the original email will be marked as read.

+### Authentication & Admin Panel

+1. When first accessing the application, you'll be presented with a beta authentication screen.
+2. Enter the invite code you created during setup or that was provided to you.
+3. Once authenticated, your session will be remembered for the duration specified in the settings (default 60 minutes).
+4. Admin users can access the Admin Panel at `/admin` to:
+    - Create new invite codes with custom settings (email, expiration dates, usage limits)
+    - View active invite codes and their usage statistics
+    - Deactivate unused or compromised invite codes

 ## Customization

 ### Modifying LLM Settings